-Victim satisfaction with the way their ASB complaint was dealt with ('very satisfied' and 'fairly satisfied') - target 92%
+Victim satisfaction with way ASB complaint dealt with - target 92%

 Performance was 83% during 2017/18 and is below target.
 A total of 35 people responded to telephone surveys after their ASB case was closed, of which 29 said they were satisfied.
 Six respondents were either neutral or dissatisfied with the way their case was dealt with, which was primarily because they were unhappy with the outcomes of their cases, whereas they were generally more positive about the case officers.
-The target was set at a very high level following an end of year result of 90.5% in the last financial year, putting the council as the leading social landlord within our benchmarking group.
+The target was set at a very high level following an end of year result of 90% in the last financial year, putting the council as the leading social landlord within our benchmarking group.
 The latest result of 83% is still good compared to our benchmarking group (the top quartile threshold is 82% or higher) even though it wasn't high enough to be on target.
 A corporate business improvement review is underway to review the handling of ASB cases across tenures, with a view to improving efficiency and the customer experience.